0xsksingh/zkemployee/README.md

-# ZkEmployee 👨🏻‍💻 - Your Gateway to Verifiable Work Credentials on the Blockchain
+# ZkEmployee 👨🏻‍💻 - Your Gateway to ZK Verifiable Work Credentials on the Blockchain

 *Unlocking the Future of Work Verification with Polygon ID, Dock.io, and Circle Payments*